 You can read more about our use of social media and web advertising here.

 The security of your information is of utmost importance to us.
 We seek to use reasonable measures to protect your information as required by the law, in line with industry standards and in accordance with the policies VSO has set.
-Sensitive data is he
+Sensitive data is held under strict security conditions.
+If you have any reason to believe that any personal information we hold is no longer secure, please contact us immediately.

 The laws that say how your personal information can be used are: